qinghao1/gta-autobet/README.md

 - I'm not responsible if you get banned from this.
 However, this program does not modify the game in any way and only simulates mouse and keyboard inputs.

-- The OCR program [tesseract](https://github.com/tesseract-ocr/tesseract)that reads the winnings is not very good and makes errors sometimes.
+- The OCR program [tesseract](https://github.com/tesseract-ocr/tesseract) that reads the winnings is not very good and makes errors sometimes.
 This means that your total earnings will be slightly higher than what is shown.

 - There are other similar programs available ([1](https://github.com/list12356/gta_casino_script), [2](https://github.com/MarkusJx/autobet)).
 This program was written to be simpler and easier to understand and tweak.